 Perhaps a better question to ask is, "What reforms do you plan on enacting and supporting to ensure that pension payouts to retired government workers do not adversely affect future private and public sector job growth?"

 For example, do you plan on lowering the projected pension investment return rate to something close to a riskless rate?
 Do you plan on increasing the time before which a city employee is eligible for a pension?
 (Right now, San Jose government workers are eligible for pensions after just 5 years.)
-[What about basing pension payouts on a worker's average lifetime earnings instead of the final three years, when salaries are the highest?]
+[Note: What about basing pension payouts on a worker's average lifetime earnings instead of the final three years, when salaries are the highest?]
 In short, how do you plan on cutting pension costs, when such costs are clearly causing an adverse impact on city finances, according to the Civil Grand Jury, Stanford University, and [Mayor] Chuck Reed?

 Ash Kalra: We voted unanimously on Tuesday to look at all of those options to reduce our pension liability.
 And, no, I did not vote to increase pension payments.
 And, the supplemental payment that has been in place for many years is not money that could otherwise be removed from the pension fund for any of the items you listed.
 They are solely for the benefit of the pensioners, although I do think it is reasonable to reevaluate the program and target the supplemental benefit to those truly in need and have the remainder returned to the pension fund.
 We also voted to evaluate the program to see whether it will be entirely eliminated or otherwise adjusted.

 Me: @Ash: Thank you for correcting me.
 You voted to maintain, not increase, supplemental pension payouts (which were not contractually required).
-[In other words, you voted to give discretionary pension payments to non-working government employees, despite the fact that the city's pension plan is currently underfunded.]
+[Note: In other words, you voted to give discretionary pension payments to non-working government employees, despite the fact that the city's pension plan is currently underfunded.]
 I look forward to hearing your and other Councilmembers' ideas on fixing our city's budget problems in ways that focus on current public and private sector workers [as well as the unemployed].

 Bonus: San Jose's employee pension bill, $63 million a decade ago, is now projected to be $248 million in the upcoming budget year, up from the $194 million that had been anticipated a year ago, even though the city's staff has shrunk from more than 7,000 to fewer than 6,000.